mudetoday/loremipsum/README.md

-# Template pacman package

-Use this to make your own package quick, or to start new project.

-# Future updates
+# Lorem Ipsum

-- fix icons (idk how it should work)
-- getopt support
-- x server support
-- plugin support
+Use this to print a "Lorem Ipsum" text in standart output.

 Enjoy in any support from you.